MLIS Curriculum – Core Courses

 ILS 660: Special Project in Library and Information Science

 Synthesis of research, theory, and practice in library and information science.
 Requires three parts: a proposal, a final product, and a written report.
-Prerequisite: ILS 590 and 15 credits in library and information science.
+Prerequisite: 15 credits in library and information science.
 3 credits.

 ILS 699: Thesis

 Research and writing of the thesis in the area of library and information science, under the direction of an ILS department faculty member.
 Prerequisite: ILS 590 and departmental permission.
-3 or 6 credits.
+3 credits.

 MLIS Curriculum – Interdisciplinary Electives